dariusarnold/doublebeam/README.md

   /usr/share/cmake-3.13/Modules/FindZLIB.cmake:114 (FIND_PACKAGE_HANDLE_STANDARD_ARGS)
   external/cnpy/CMakeLists.txt:12 (find_package)
   Install zlib1g-dev
-- Call cmake .. && make doublebeam
+- Call make doublebeam to create the doublebeam executable
 - For info about how to run the doublebeam program, consult ./doublebeam -h

 Required libraries and their Debian package names if applicable.